codehacker7/Manage-your-Expenses-JavaProject/README.md

 # Improvements
 Currently work on Learning and using AWS to make it more efficient rather than JSON for the data storage

-# Phase4: Task 3
-I believe that I am quite satisifed with the design of my program because I have an Customer class which has some attriutes of the type expenses so technically there wil be a Customer who has all the expenses and I also have an Expense Divider class which is basically calculating the percentage of all the expenses categories